axtcsq/IDAssignment1/README.md

 ### Existing Features
 Flexboxes - Allows users to view website on different devices with different screen size.

-Forms - Allows users to select, input text and submit their response
+Form - Allows users to input text, select radio buttons, checkboxes and submit their response.

 Links embedded to picture when user hovers on it - Allows users to click on the respective link that is based on the picture.
 Helps to make the website looks cleaner as well.